Babymonster and Gen Z are going to make waves soon. Not for everyone but certainly for Gen Z across the World.

 Gen Z platforms

 Smartphones become their main vehicle of entry into the internet World.
 Not PCs or laptops.
-This includes surfing, online shopping, viewing and uploading creative work and the main means of communication and expression.
+This includes surfing, online shopping, viewing and uploading creative work.
+It is also the primary means of communication and expression.

 All that is left is Instagram and Tik Tok, two immensely popular and important platforms for Gen Z which they take to it like duck to water.
 Both become the main platforms for expression for Gen Z.